meebio/php-eval-console/README.md

 #### PhpSandboxEvaluator

 More advanced php evaluator that make use of [fieryprophet/php-sandbox](https://github.com/fieryprophet/php-sandbox) package.
 This sandbox class utilizes [PHP-Parser](https://github.com/nikic/PHP-Parser) to prevent sandboxed code from running unsafe code.
-If configured properly this evaluator could probably allow application be exposed to public users.
+If configured properly this evaluator could probably allow application to be exposed to public users.
 To use this evaluator require `fieryprophet/php-sandbox` package in composer.

 ## Authorizers